- Merrill Palmer Skillman Institute for Children & Famiies

 Research interest(s)/area of expertise

-- Our research also examines adolescents' romantic and sexual development: We are interested in further elucidating the timing, sequencing, and quality of adolescents' experiences as well as factors the promote or undermine positive development in these key domains of development.
-Our measurement models include questionnaires as well as novel life history calendar approaches to better understand nuances in age typical and age atpyical experiences.
+- Our research also examines adolescents' romantic and sexual development from a holistic perspective that integrates the risky and rewarding aspects of teens' experiences We are interested in further elucidating the timing, sequencing, and quality of adolescents' experiences as well as factors the promote or undermine positive development in these key domains of development.
+Our measurement models include questionnaires as well as novel life history calendar approaches to better understand nuances in age typical and age atpyical experiences

 Awards and grants

 - Assessing the Interpersonal Dynamics of Violence Exposure (NIH HD092956)

 - The Interpersonal Dynamics of Violence Exposure and Adolescents' Autonomic Regulation (NIH HD099700)

 - “Adolescents’ dissociative responses to age-normative social stress: links with violence exposure and mental health.”
 Awarded by the WSU Provost's Social & Behavioral Determinants of Health (SBDH) to Nicole Kouri, M.A.

 - PSY8390: Therapy Practicum

 - PSY8760: Advanced Clinical Seminar: Theory & Practice of Clinical Supervision